SMAPPNYU/smapphowto/howto_setup_sharded_mongodb.md

 See the docs here: <a href="http://docs.mongodb.org/master/tutorial/deploy-replica-set-for-testing/">http://docs.mongodb.org/master/tutorial/deploy-replica-set-for-testing/</a>

-1.Create data folders for each mongod instance that will run on a replica set.
+1 - Create data folders for each mongod instance that will run on a replica set.

 Run this command to create three folder paths (-p creates missing folders).